|Hull Length||36 '6''

 |Std.
 Power||1 x 30-hp Yanmar diesel|

 With three interior choices and numerous additional options, Beneteau’s Oceanis 38 really can be built to a buyer’s individual preferences, as this hull-side slogan suggests.

 Beneteau’s intentions for the Oceanis 38 are hard to peg.
 Is she a large daysailer -- the way most sailors use their boats most of the time?
 Or is she a weekender -- perfect for a couple or two for a short trip?
 Or, is the boat intended for longer excursions?

 The short answer is, “Yes.”
 Beneteau offers the Oceanis 38 in three versions: The "Daysailer" is well equipped above deck but sparsely so below, with few options.
 The "Cruiser" includes most enhancements as standard, while the "Weekender" falls between the two, open to customization to meet buyers' preferences.

-"Cruiser"--This three-stateroom layout includes a full galley on the starboard side, and a u-shaped dinette to port, and amidships the head to starboard and separate shower stall to port.
+"Cruiser" --This three-stateroom layout includes a full galley on the starboard side, and a u-shaped dinette to port, and amidships the head to starboard and an optional separate shower stall to port.
 With three cabins the boat is suitable for three couples, a family, or charter.

 "Daysailer" -- At the opposite end of layout choices, this version replaces the aft stateroom with storage or flexible space, eliminates the stall shower and abbreviates the galley.
 Her salon is designed for entertaining and plenty of bonhomie below after a sail or if it is raining.